Claremont, New Hampshire

 Claremont is the only city in Sullivan County, New Hampshire, United States.
 The population was 12,949 at the 2020 census.
+Claremont is a core city of the Lebanon–Claremont micropolitan area, a bi-state, four-county region in the upper Connecticut River valley.

 History

 Pre-colonial native populations

-Before colonial settlement, the Upper Connecticut River Valley was home to the Pennacook and Western Abenaki (Sokoki) peoples, later merging with members of other Algonquin tribes displaced by the wars and famines that accompanied the European settling of the region.
+The Upper Connecticut River Valley was home to the Pennacook and Western Abenaki (Sokoki) peoples, later merging with members of other Algonquin tribes displaced by the wars and famines which accompanied the European settling of the region.
 The Hunter Archeological Site, located near the bridge connecting Claremont with Ascutney, Vermont, is a significant prehistoric Native American site that includes seven levels of occupational evidence, including evidence of at least three longhouses.
 The oldest dates recorded from evidence gathered during excavations in 1967 were to 1300 CE.

 Colonial settlement

 The city was named after Claremont, the country mansion of Thomas Pelham-Holles, Earl of Clare.
 On October 26, 1764, colonial governor Benning Wentworth granted the township to Josiah Willard, Samuel Ashley and 67 others.
 Although first settled in 1762 by Moses Spafford and David Lynde, many of the proprietors arrived in 1767, with a large number from Farmington, Hebron and Colchester, Connecticut.
 The undulating surface of rich, gravelly loam made agriculture an early occupation.
 Spafford was deeded land from Col. Samuel Ashley, who was given a charter to establish a ferry across the Connecticut River in 1784, the location of which is still known as Ashley's Ferry landing.
 Spafford was also the first man to marry in Claremont, and his son, Elijah, was the first white child to be born in the town.

 The Union Episcopal Church in West Claremont was built in 1773, and is the oldest surviving Episcopal church building in New Hampshire and the state's oldest surviving building built exclusively for religious purposes.
 The parish was organized in 1771 and chartered by the New Hampshire legislature in 1794 as Union Church Parish.
 Located across the street, Old St. Mary's Church, built in 1823 mostly in the Federal style, was the first Roman Catholic church in New Hampshire.
 It was discontinued in 1870 in favor of the new St. Mary's Church in the Lower Village District.

 During the American Revolution, Claremont had a large number of Loyalists, who used a small wooded valley in West Claremont called the "Tory Hole" to hide from the Patriots.
 In 1777, when the New Hampshire Grants declared their own sovereignty as the Vermont Republic, Claremont was one of sixteen New Hampshire towns inclined to join them, and made multiple attempts to do so.